Table of Contents

 via a pipe from another program, and need to communicate directly with

 the user.
-In those cases, hGetContents
+In those cases, hGetContents will probably not be

 appropriate.